 If you love black beans or just want to add a boost of plant-based protein, then stir a drained 14-ounce can of black beans in the pan.

 - Burrito bowl – on top of cooked rice, with corn, salsa, a drizzle of lime juice, and lettuce.

-- Burritos – wrap in a corn tortillas and place the burritos into a large 9×13-inch baking dish.
+- Burritos – wrap in corn tortillas and place the burritos into a large 9×13-inch baking dish.
 Top up with salsa sauce and vegan cheese. then broiled in oven 350°F (180°C) until hot.
-Serve with a dollop of coconut cream and fresh cilantro.
+Serve with a dollop of coconut cream, homemade guacamole, and fresh cilantro.

 This Sofritas recipe is perfect for making ahead vegan dinners as it stores for up to 4 days in the fridge or in the freezer for up to 3 months.